StackExchange/dnscontrol/documentation/styleguide-doc.md

 ### Code Snippets

-See the examples below, for the Markdown syntax click on the 'source code'.
+See the examples below, for the Markdown syntax click on the 'Source code'.

-Long example: (with filename) - [source code](markdown-examples/code/dnsconfig-code-example-with-filename.md?plain=1)
+Long example: (with filename)

 {% code title="dnsconfig.js" %}
 ```javascript